cmayer/MitoGeneExtractor/README.md

 **-r, --relative_score_threshold:** Specified the relative alignment score threshold for Exonerate hits to be considered.
 The relative score is the score reported by Exonerate divided by the alignment length.
 Default 0.
 Reasonable thresholds are between 1 and 2.
 Type: decimal number (Optional parameter)

 **--minSeqCoverageInAlignment_total:** Specifies the absolute value of the minimum alignment coverage for computing the consensus sequence.
-For the coverage, all nucleotides count, also those lower case nucleotides that have been added beyond the exonerate alingmnet region.
+For the coverage, all nucleotides count, also those lower case nucleotides that have been added beyond the exonerate alignment region.
 Default: 1.
 Increasing this value increases the number of unknown nucleotides in the consensus sequence.
 Type:integer, (Optional parameter)

 **--minSeqCoverageInAlignment_uppercase:** Specifies the absolute value of the minimum alignment coverage for computing the consensus sequence.
 As coverage, only upper case nucleotides are taken into account, i.e. no nucleotides are counted that have been added beyond the Exonerate alignment region.
 Bases beyond the Exonerate alignment are added with the -n or --numberOfBpBeyond option.
 If no bases are added beyond the Exonerate alignment (default), the effect of this option is identical to the minSeqCoverageInAlignment_total option.
 Default: 1.
 Increasing this value increases the number of unknown nucleotides in the consensus sequence.
 Type:integer, (Optional parameter)